-EMPAC is able to update here on the latest on the research in violence reduction, led by the University of Leicester.
-Leicester were able to secure research funding from the Economic and Social Research Council (ESRC) to establish a Violence Reduction Information Network (VRIN), and had started to work with East Midlands police services.
+The University of Leicester were able to secure research funding from the Economic and Social Research Council (ESRC) to establish a Violence Reduction Information Network (VRIN) to support East Midlands police services and beyond.

-The academic team at VRIN comprises Associate Professor Matt Hopkins, Dr Claire Davis and Research Assistant Keith Floyd.
-They are, in turn, working with representatives of the five East Midlands forces, to explore ways of improving policing of violence.
+The academic team at VRIN comprises Associate Professor Matt Hopkins, Dr Claire Davis and Dr Keith Floyd, supported by the administrative skills of Laura Nevay, They are, in turn, working with operational representatives of the five East Midlands forces, to explore ways of improving the policing of violence.

 - Disseminate good practice in order to influence policy and practice.
 This will be facilitated through a VRIN webpage

 - Become a repository of good practice in violence reduction accessible to practitioners

 - Map current interventions used nationally and internationally to reduce weapons related violence and to ascertain ‘what works’

 - Map data sources and assess the feasibility of building composite datasets regionally using data from a range of agencies